Our user cases

 What is the project's added value?

-Firstly, Hydroclimat offers ultra-precise data (down to 30 m), tailored to local conditions.
+Firstly, our company offers ultra-precise data (up to 30 m), tailored to local conditions.
 This resolution is unique on the market.

-Then, Hydroclimat combines scientific rigor and cutting-edge technology to produce data tailored to the strategic and specific needs of Covéa’s P&C – Climatic Perils department.
+Secondly, we are a company that combines scientific rigour with cutting-edge technology to produce tailor-made data to meet the strategic and specific needs of Covéa’s Property & Casualty – Climate Perils department.

-Finally, Hydroclimat helps its partners to anticipate climatic perils and strengthen their resilience.
-This project is part of a long-term vision to reduce financial losses linked to natural disasters.
+Finally, we are helping our partners to anticipate climate risks and strengthen their resilience.
+This project is part of a long-term vision to reduce the financial losses associated with natural disasters.

 Conclusion

-Hydroclimat, as a specialist in digital hydroclimatology, demonstrates through this project its ability to provide robust and accurate data to meet climatic challenges.
-Hydroclimat remains a partner of choice for any organization seeking to better prevent climatic perils.
+Hydroclimat, as a specialist in digital hydroclimatology, is demonstrating through this project its ability to provide robust and accurate data in response to climatic challenges.
+Hydroclimat remains a partner of choice for any organisation seeking to better prevent climatic hazards.

 A commitment to a sustainable future